-NEW YORK (AP) -

-Radio humor, says Jean

-Shepherd, is an art "rarer

-than a five-winged butterfly."
+NEW YORK (AP) - Radio humor, says Jean Shepherd, is an art "rarer than a five-winged butterfly."
 He should know.

-He's been at the art here

-since 1958.
-This year, he

-was set loose nationally on
+He's been at the art here since 1958.
+This year, he was set loose nationally on NBC Radio.

-NBC Radio.

-For those who've never beard him, Shepherd isn't your usual Manhattan wiseguy.
+For those who've never heard him, Shepherd isn't your usual Manhattan wiseguy.
 He's more of a free association cross between Mark Twain and Herb Shriner.

-It's a pity he's only heard a few minutes on N B C's "Emphasis" on weekdays and on "Monitor" weekends.
-He has an uncanny ability to bring gemine Americana into verbal bas-relief.
+It's a pity he's only heard a few minutes on NBC's "Emphasis" on weekdays and on "Monitor" weekends.
+He has an uncanny ability to bring genuine Americana into verbal bas-relief.

-Born in Chicago, he was raised in a northern Indiana steel mill town he never identifies, apparently for fear the Chamber of Commerce will someday he a hit man to say hello with a load of hot slag.
+Born in Chicago, he was raised in a northern Indiana steel mill town he never identifies, apparently for fear the Chamber of Commerce will someday hire a hit man to say hello with a load of hot slag.

-Although his NBC effort and most of his local radio-work concern modern persons, themes and events, much of Shepherd's fame stems from his spoken and written observations about youth in a rotting town.
+Although his NBC effort and most of his local radio work concern modern persons, themes and events, much of Shepherd's fame stems from his spoken and written observations about youth in a rotting town.

-fle spins magnificent yarns about crapple fishing in fetid ponds, men who drink lots of boilermakers, life at Warren G. Harding School and mythical boyhood pals like Schwartz,

-Flick, Broder and Cosnowski.
+He spins magnificent yarns about crappie fishing in fetid ponds, men who drink lots of boilermakers, life at Warren G. Harding School and mythical boyhood pals like Schwartz, Flick, Broder and Cosnowski.

 He is considered a master of blue-collar nostalgia.
-He also considers this honor a burn rap.
+He also considers this honor a bum rap.

 "I'm not a reminiscer," he groused.

-"I'm no more of a reminiscer than Bill Cosby.
+"I'm no more of a reminiscer than Bill

+Cosby.
 No, I'm serious.
+I've often

-I've often wondered why, when Cosby talks about his mythical boyhood friends, it's never called nostalgia."
+wondered why, when Cosby talks about his

+mythical boyhood friends, he's never

+called nostalgia."

-Shepherd, who does a 45minute show on a local station here each weeknight, finds his audience a bit weird.
+Shepherd, who does a 45-minute show on a local station here each weeknight, finds his audience a bit weird.
 They usually seem to recall only his dissertations on growing up in northern Indiana.

-"I don't know why that is," he said.
 "I've discovered that any time you mention anything to do with childhood on the air that's as powerful to people as sex.